dart-backend/angel/packages/orm/angel_orm_mysql/README.md

             ..price = 1200000.00
             ..familyFriendly = false;

-        // insert a new record into the `Car` table var ferrari = (await query.insert(executor)).value;
+        // insert a new record into the `cars` table var ferrari = (await query.insert(executor)).value;
     }
     ```